deployKF/website/content/guides/getting-started.md

 ![deployKF Dashboard (Dark Mode)](../assets/images/deploykf-dashboard-DARK.png#only-dark)
 ![deployKF Dashboard (Light Mode)](../assets/images/deploykf-dashboard-LIGHT.png#only-light)

-!!! steps "Step 1 - Expose the Gateway"
+!!! step "Step 1 - Expose the Gateway"

     All public deployKF services (including the dashboard) are accessed via the deployKF Istio Gateway, you will need to expose its Kubernetes Service.